abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 You can read the second formula as, for example, if my hair is not blond *or* brown, this means that my hair is not blond *and* my hair is not brown, and vice versa (the connection work both ways)

-Now we will go through the formulas and we would try to show that they are actually a simple corollary of the duality between **AND** and **OR**.
+Now we will go through the formulas and we would try to show that they are actually a simple corollary of the duality between *and* and *or*

 Let's say we want to find the statement that is opposite of "blond *or* brown".